Life Lessons – Experience Is A Great Teacher

 My final full-time employment ended with an SVP title over operations and a Mortgage Loan Officer within mortgage lending.
 I then contracted for a few years.

 My employers included Federal Home Loan Bank, Charleston, MS (we made rural home loans).
-Freddie Mac in Atlanta, American Residential/Chase Manhattan, National Mortgage, Memphis, Union Planters, and Boatman Bank, The Home Mortgage Store, and others.
+Freddie Mac in Atlanta.
+American Residential/Chase Manhattan, National Mortgage, Union Planters, Boatman Bank, in Memphis.
+As well as The Home Mortgage Store, and others that I contracted for.

 The Experiences Were Not Just About the Title of the Job